 The recommended legislation should take effect on July 1, 1970.
 This will permit interested persons to become familiar with the new legislation before it becomes effective.

-The legislation should not apply to any leases executed before July 1, 1970.
-This is necessary because the parties did not take the recommended legislation into account in drafting leases now in existence.
+The legislation should not apply to any leases executed before recommended legislation into account in drafting leases now in existence.